- An internship is an opportunity to work in a business, agency, or organization before finishing college.

 Undergraduate credits earned for internships may be used to fulfill general university elective credits.

-- Submit completed and signed documents to a Milgard advisor in Dougan 204 no later than the first day of the quarter the student will be earning the credit.
+Complete and submit the TBUS 468 Application to a Milgard advisor in Dougan 204 no later than the third day of the quarter the student will be earning the credit.